Biendeo/My-Clone-Hero-Tweaks/AccuracyIndicator/README.md

 ![Accuracy Indicator Preview 1 (gfycat)](https://giant.gfycat.com/CarefreeHonorableGourami.gif)

 ## How to install
 - You will need Clone Hero **v0.23.2.2**.
-- Make sure you install [BepInEx](https://github.com/BepInEx/BepInEx) first!
-If you don't have a `BepInEx` folder in your CH directory, you probably haven't done this yet!
+You can use any version from the website (i.e. Win64, Win32, Mac, or Linux), but your mileage with the launcher version may vary.
+- Install [BepInEx v5.3](https://github.com/BepInEx/BepInEx/releases/tag/v5.3) into your Clone Hero directory.
-- Download the latest version of `AccuracyIndicator.zip` from [the releases page](https://github.com/Biendeo/My-Clone-Hero-Tweaks/releases) and unzip it into `~YourCHFolder\BepInEx\plugins`.
+  - Download the appropriate version and extract **all** of its files into your Clone Hero directory.
+  - Please verify that BepInEx has initialised by running the game after extracting, and then checking that there are five folders and a `LogOutput.log` file inside the `BepInEx` folder.
+One of those folders will be named `plugins`, and you'll need that to run the mods.
+- Go to the [Releases page](https://github.com/Biendeo/My-Clone-Hero-Tweaks/releases) and download the latest version of Accuracy Indicator you want for your version of Clone Hero.
+    - All the downloads are `.zip` files and will need to be extracted to your Clone Hero directory.
+They should merge with the existing `BepInEx` folder.
+You can verify it's in the correct place if `BepInEx\plugins\Accuracy Indicator` exists.
+    - You will also need `Biendeo CH Lib` installed before this mod works!
+    - To ensure that the mods have been extracted properly, check that `LogOutput.log` (or `LogOutput.log.1`, whichever is newer) has this line: `[Info   :   BepInEx] Loading [Accuracy Indicator 1.5.0.0]`

 ## How to uninstall
-- Delete the folder `~YourCHFolder\BepInEx\plugins\Accuracy Indicator`.
+- Delete the folder `BepInEx\plugins\Accuracy Indicator`.

 ## How to use
 ### Default usage
-With the tweak loaded for the first time, you'll have a `AccuracyIndicatorConfig.xml` appear in your `Tweaks` folder.
+With the tweak loaded for the first time, you'll have a `com.biendeo.accuracyindicator.config.xml` appear in your `BepInEx\config` folder.
 This file defines the layout used for the UI elements of this tweak, as well as enabling or disabling the accuracy indicator.

 The accuracy indicator should appear to the bottom right of the highway.
 You can customise where it is by pressing `Ctrl + Shift + F7` to open the configuration menu.
 Up the top is `Enabled`, which determines whether the mode is on or off.
 It should be enabled by default.
 As you play notes, you'll see the indicator pop up, telling you how early/late you were to the note.
 Negative times mean you were early, positive times mean you were late.